kailash-manasarovar/statement/docs/timeline/2024/august.md

     - "Vigas Vigas, is it true what they're saying, that the women of the Marina Alta have stopped locking their doors since you fell in love with me".
 - A lot of it was jokes, but there was serious stuff too.
 - It's a two way conversation.
 He tells me that he has targeted 100s of women in the region.
+- I realize this is exactly what has happened to Trish and that, coupled with the fact she has a daughter and granddaughter, is why she doesn't talk.
 - I see pictures on fake accounts of young and old women.
 I screenshot some of them.
 - He's also feeding me information regarding secret filming, spiking, and drug taking.